 Factors to consider when deciding whether to give heartworm prevention might include:

 - Environmental temperature: Heartworms are spread by mosquitoes.
 A female mosquito must bite an infected canine.
-The immature larvae are ingested and live in the salivary glands of the mosquito where they mature in about two weeks, as long as the environmental temperature remains above 57 degrees fahrenheit around the clock.
+The immature larvae are ingested and live in the salivary glands of the mosquito where they mature in about two weeks (at 80F), as long as the environmental temperature remains above 57 degrees Fahrenheit around the clock.
 There are some areas of the world where the temperatures do not remain warm enough for a long enough period of time to allow this process to occur.

 - There must be a reservoir of infected canines for mosquitoes to feed on.